-The setting will support all children:
+The setting will support all children by: -

-The setting may provide a safe place and stability in the lives of children who have been abused or who are at risk of harm.
+- Providing a safe place and stability in the lives of children who have been abused or who are at risk of harm.
 The setting recognises that a child who is abused or witnesses abuse and/or violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth.
-Research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.

-Promote a caring, safe and positive environment within the setting.

-Encourage self-esteem and self-assertiveness, through the curriculum and through positive relationships within the setting community.

-Ensure children are taught to understand and manage risk through Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and Health Education through all aspects of setting life, including staying safe online.

-Respond sympathetically to any requests for time out to deal with distress and/or anxiety.

-Offer details of helplines, counselling, or other avenues of external support.

-Liaise and work in partnership with other support services and agencies involved in early help and the safeguarding of children.

-Notify social care without delay if there is an immediate risk of significant harm.

-Provide continuing support to children about whom there have concerns and who leave the setting by ensuring that information is shared confidentially with the child's new setting.
-The setting will ensure records are forwarded as a matter of priority and within statutory timescale.

-The setting recognises it plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.
+Research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - Promoting a caring, safe and positive environment within the setting. - Encouraging self-esteem and self-assertiveness, through the curriculum and through positive relationships within the setting community. - Ensuring children are taught to understand and manage risk through Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and Health Education through all aspects of setting life, including staying safe online. - Responding sympathetically to any requests for time out to deal with distress and/or anxiety. - Ensuring children are made aware of and have access to details of helplines, counselling, or other avenues of external support. - Liaising and working in partnership with support services and agencies involved in early help and the safeguarding of children. - Notifying children's social care without delay if there is an immediate risk of significant harm. - Providing continued support to children about whom they have concerns and those who leave the setting by ensuring that information is shared confidentially with the child's new setting.
+The setting will ensure records are forwarded as a matter of priority and within statutory timescale. - The designated safeguarding lead will consider if it would be appropriate to share any additional information with the new school or college in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school or college.
+For example, information that would allow the new school or college to continue supporting children who have had a social worker and been victims of abuse and have that support in place for when the child arrives. - The setting recognises it plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.

-The setting will:
+The setting will: -

-Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to.

-Include regular consultations with children e.g. through questionnaires, participation in anti-bullying activity, asking children to report whether they feel safe in the setting.

-Ensure that all children know they can access a trained adult in the setting whom they can approach if they are worried or in difficulty.

-Include safeguarding across the curriculum, including PSHE opportunities which equip children with the skills they need to keep themselves and other safe, including online and to know to whom they should turn to for help.
-It is also recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special education needs or disabilities.

-Provide preventative education by creating a culture of zero tolerance for sexism, misogyny/ Misandry, homophobia, biphobia and sexual violence and sexual harassment.

-Ensure all staff are aware of the setting's guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultations with children e.g. through questionnaires, participation in anti-bullying activity, asking children to report whether they feel safe in the setting. - Ensure that all children know they can access a trained adult in the setting whom they can approach if they are worried or in difficulty. - Include safeguarding across the curriculum, including PSHE opportunities which equip children with the skills they need to keep themselves and other safe, including online and to know to whom they should turn to for help.
+It is also recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special education needs or disabilities. - Provide preventative education by creating a culture of zero tolerance for sexism, misogyny/ Misandry, homophobia, biphobia and sexual violence and sexual harassment. - Ensure all staff are aware of the setting's guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.